JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-profiling/conclusion/index.md

 A good profiling workflow is cyclic: start with a baseline profiling session, make incremental changes, and analyze performance improvements (or regressions) as you go.

-Dynamic Program Analysis (or DPA) profiles your code automatically, every time it runs.
+Dynamic Program Analysis (or DPA) analyzes your code automatically, every time it runs.
 It gives you feedback around memory usage and allocations, and shows the call stacks where most memory allocation is happening.
 The Heap Allocations viewer may help you figure out where hidden allocations and boxing occur in code.